-The Adidas ZONE is a wrist-only heart-rate monitor that lets PE teachers track the performance of their students so that they can adjust their curriculum accordingly.
+The IHT ZONE is a wrist-only heart-rate monitor that lets PE teachers track the performance of their students so that they can adjust their curriculum accordingly.
 The device tracks heart-rate and workout intensity.
 It has NFC built-in for tap-and-go syncing, battery life rated at five days, and a flexible strap designed to fit wrists of all sizes.

 The fitness tracker will become an integral part of IHT’s Spirit System, a combination of hardware, software, and education geared toward improving PE programs throughout the country.
 The ZONE will sync up with IHT’s assessment software which houses all of the student’s heart rate statistics as well as teacher’s curriculum.
 It also sends e-mails out to students and parents with a summary of the student’s daily workout.

-Adidas and IHT are keeping the price of the system down by requiring only one set of ZONE trackers to be purchased for an entire class.
+IHT is keeping the price of the system down by requiring only one set of ZONE trackers to be purchased for an entire class.
 Students simply turn on the device to get it to start tracking heart-rate and workout intensity.
 Once the device is turned off, information is sent to the appropriate parties, and the tracker is then ready to be used by the next student.